minvws/icore-php-codable/README.md

 This package is open-source and released under the [European Union Public License version 1.2](LICENSE.txt).
 You are free to use, modify, and distribute the package in accordance with the terms of the license.

+## Part of iCore
+This package is part of the iCore project.